MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/7-create-pagemodel.md

 If you decide to enforce more validation rules, you can easily modify attributes in just one place, the *:::no-loc text="Product":::* model, without being required to modify any of the *:::no-loc text="PageModel":::* class files in the project.
 A significant benefit!

-There is a comprehensive set of DataAnnotation attributes available to you through *:::no-loc text="System.ComponentModel.DataAnnotations":::*.
-For the scope of this module, we have only provided a very small and simplified example.
+There is a comprehensive set of data annotation attributes available to you through `System.ComponentModel.DataAnnotations`.
+For the scope of this module, a small and simplified example is provided.

 ## The *:::no-loc text="Product":::* Model as a Data Transfer Object